linnnus/blog/posts/xkcd-password-wordlist.md

 And that's it!
 Now I have a beautiful list of 8885 Danish words for password generation.
 My only snag with the wordlist is that it still contains some rather archaic words.
-If I can find some frequency data I might try to filter for the top X% of words.
+If I can find some frequency data I might try to filter for the top X% most common words.
 Either way, archaic *Danish* words are still a heck of a lot easier for me to remember than archaic *English* words.

 [wp-passphrase]: https://en.wikipedia.org/wiki/Passphrase